sccn/sccn.github.io/tutorials/11_Scripting/EEG_scalp_measures.md

 ======
 {: .no_toc }

-In this section, you may obtain custom plots from the Matlab command line.
+In this section, you may obtain custom plots from the MATLAB command line.
 It is currently not possible to obtain these plots from the EEGLAB menus.

 <details open markdown="block">
   <summary>